$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Effectively utilize computer software to design records, create and maintain files, manipulate data, format reports and publish final documents

-Critically review source data, detect, and correct errors
+Critically review source data, and detect and correct errors

 Gather and compile data in written, tabular, and graphic form